 When shopping for CBD, this is the first question you should be asking.
 Our hemp is 100% grown in Central Kentucky by our family and a network of a few neighboring family farms.
 We are able to monitor the entire process from start to finish.

 What type of extraction method do you use?

 We use food-grade alcohol to extract the CBD.
 It is a clean and cold extraction method that allows for optimal retention of terpenes and other beneficial compounds.
-By the end of the process the alcohol is separated from the final product and reclaimed though evaporation.
+By the end of the process, the alcohol is separated from the final product and reclaimed through evaporation.